Data-Pop Alliance

 Data-Pop Alliance is a non-profit think tank founded by the Harvard Humanitarian Initiative, MIT Media Lab and the Overseas Development Institute.
-Emmanuel Letouzé is Director and Co-Founder and Alex Pentland is Academic Director.
+Emmanuel Letouzé is the Director and Co-Founder and Alex Pentland is Academic Director.
 Its research areas includes public policy, inequality, privacy, crime, climate change and human rights.

 Data-Pop Alliance is a partner for the United Nations Global Partnership for Sustainable Development Data and the Sustainable Development Learning & Training Course Partnerships.
 In addition, it is a partner of the United Nations System Staff College in the context of Agenda 2030.

+From 2014 to 2020, Data-Pop Alliance was hosted by ThoughtWorks in New York City.
+In 2018, it opened a regional office in Mexico City and in 2021, a regional office in Dakar, Senegal.
+Nuria Oliver serves as Data-Pop Alliance's Chief Data Scientist.
+Data-Pop Alliance currently operates projects in over 20 countries, with staff located in Latin America, the MENA region, and Europe.